-In addition to the requirements specified in SMPTE 430-5-2008, the following shall be normative for DCI compliance:
+In addition to the requirements specified in SMPTE 430-5, the following shall be normative for DCI compliance:

-- SPBs shall log each of the "Exception" events identified in the EventSubType • Record descriptions for the applicable Event Sub Type records per Table 33.
-The SPB shall record the appropriate Exception record(s) as specified in the SMPTE 430-5-2008 EventSubType definitions. - The SPBSecurityAlert Operations EventSubType shall be recorded for • conditions that require replacement of the SPB (i.e., equipment tampering or failure) per Section 9.6.1.3 Digital Rights Management: Security Entity Equipment.
+- SPBs shall log each of the "Exception" events identified in the EventSubType Record descriptions for the applicable Event Sub Type records per Table 19.
+The SPB shall record the appropriate Exception record(s) as specified in the SMPTE 430-5 EventSubType definitions. - Recorded Exception token(s) shall include those that prevent an EventSubType from occurring.
+(For example, LinkOpened and FrameSequencePlayed EventSubTypes define Exceptions that prevent the link from opening or playout from occurring.) - o For the CPLCheck and KDMKeysReceived EventSubTypes, SMPTE 430-5 requires certain values from the input document to be recorded as parameters of the log record.
+In the case that an exception is recorded for these EventSubTypes, syntactically recognizable data items in the input document shall be recorded.
+(For example, when a KDMFormatError is recorded because the KDM's signing certificate has expired but the document is otherwise valid, the KDM's Messageld shall be present in the log record.) - The SPBSecurityAlert Operations EventSubType shall be recorded for conditions that require replacement of the SPB (i.e., equipment tampering or failure) per Section 9.6.1.3 Digital Rights Management: Security Entity Equipment. - The AuthID token for the Playout Event Sub Type events shall carry the value indicated by the SMS AuthorityID per Section 9.4.2.5 Screen Management System.

-24 Applicable if the Projector SPB has its own TLS session with the IMB.
-25 Applicable if the Projector SPB records its own log records, and transfers them over TLS 26 Applicable when no Link Encryption is used.

-27 Applicable if the SPB has a clock that is adjustable.

-• The AuthID token for the Playout Event Sub Type events shall carry the value indicated by the SMS AuthorityID per Section 9.4.2.5 Screen Management System.
 Per section 9.4.2.6 Projection Systems, the AuthID token for the Operations Event Sub Type events shall indicate the identity of the authority figure responsible for the event.